 We need to understand similarities and differences

 From the point of view of a practitioner, however, we do need to understand the similarities and differences between different groups.
 If we follow (say) guidelines for designing for seniors, will we be trading off against excluding some other group in our possible audience?
 And where can we find the best practices, guidelines, and approaches that we need?

 The W3C Web Content Accessibility Guidelines, now available as a candidate recommendation at version 2.0, aim to “make content accessible to a wider range of people with disabilities, including blindness and low vision, deafness and hearing loss, learning disabilities, cognitive limitations, limited movement, speech difficulties, photosensitivity and combinations of these”.
 What about people who don’t have any disabilities?
 My own conviction (and experience) is that making our designs more accessible to people with disabilities improves them for everyone, but what is the evidence to support that?

 At HCI2008, a diverse group of researchers and practitioners got together to learn about each others’ work and compare our guidelines and approaches.
 There was a huge depth and range of experience there, but I think most of us had a “well, I never knew that before” moment at some point.
 You can get an overview from Mike Unwalla’s review.
 Our outcome was a framework of audiences and advice that gives us a start on some of the range of issues to be considered and what to do about them

 Next step: come to the next workshop

 If this topic grabs your attention, then why not come to our next workshop?
 This will be in Cairns, Australia, as part of the OzCHI conference.
-You can find more details on the Design to Read wiki, which also includes the framework from the HCI2008 workshop.

 This article first appeared in Usability News, 9 October 2008